-What is the purpose of your forum? :
+What is the purpose of your forum?

-Now, when you are thinking about the purpose, you have to be sure of time you are ready to devote on that forum.
-For me, one hour a day is enough to solve at least 20+ users queries, and interact with community members.
-When you have answer to these two questions, move to next one.
+Now, when you are thinking about the purpose, you have to be sure of the time you are ready to devote to the forum.
+For me, one hour a day is enough to solve at least 20+ users queries and interact with community members.
+When you have an answer to these two questions, move to the next one.

-Integrated forum or separate forum:
+Integrated forum or separate forum?

-Technically, it will not be directly linked to your existing WordPress blog.
-You will be installing a separate instance of WordPress on /forum directory, and use any of the plugin to add a forum to it.
-(This will atleast solve the above mentioned problem with direct integration).
+Technically, it will not be linked directly to your existing WordPress blog.
+You will be installing a separate instance of WordPress on /forum directory, and use any of the plugins to add a forum to it.
+(This will atleast solve the above-mentioned problem with direct integration).

-Sub-domain or Sub-directory:
+Sub-domain or Sub-directory?